 A diaper sprayer is a hose with a spray nozzle that’s hooked up to your toilet’s fresh water supply at the back of the toilet.
 A diaper sprayer sprays the waste off a diaper quickly as it allows you to control the pressure of the stream of water.
 Diaper sprayers are the easiest way to use water to clean off diapers as it of course doesn’t need any refilling and won’t saturate the diaper to the point where it can’t be put in the laundry right away.

-Good quality, but economical diaper sprayers like the HeepWah and SmarterFresh sprayers (I’ll put links below to their product pages on Amazon), install quickly and offer controllable water pressure so no mess has a chance of sticking onto the diaper.
+Good quality, but economical diaper sprayers like the ones I recommend in my cloth diaper spraying buyer guide, install quickly, and offer controllable water pressure so no mess has a chance of sticking onto the diaper.

 Diaper Pail (and Liner)

 Dekor Plus Pail and Cloth Diaper Liners

 This is the one recommendation that I haven’t actually owned myself.
 I did, however, recommend the Dekor diaper pail to a friend after hearing such good reviews from the moms on the Cloth Diapers for Beginners Facebook page, and after getting the chance to play with it and hearing her feedback, it is definitely on my list of things to get for my next baby (if there is one).

 The Dekor Plus model is definitely the way to go because it’s nice and big and will hold as many diapers as you’d need it to before washing ( I recommend three days max between washings).
 It comes in a bunch of colours to match any nursery, and it not only fits its own cloth diaper pail liners (check those out on Amazon here), but it will also fit an AppleCheeks size 2 storage sac (you can check those out here).